VerifiedXBlockchain/VerifiedX-Docs/docs/integration/smart-contracts/transferring.md

 `id`: The smart contract identifier

-`address`: The recipient's RBX address
+`address`: The recipient's VFX address

 `backupUrl`: URL to an off-network backup url of the media (optional)